Spartan Stadium (East Lansing, Michigan)

-Spartan Stadium (formerly College Field, Macklin Field, and Macklin Stadium) is an outdoor stadium in East Lansing, Michigan, United States that opened in 1923.
+Spartan Stadium is an outdoor stadium in East Lansing, Michigan, United States that opened in 1923.
 It is primarily used for football, and is the home field of the Michigan State University Spartans.
 After the addition of luxury boxes and club seating in 2004–2005, the capacity of the stadium grew from 72,027 to 75,005—though it has held more than 80,000 fans—making it the Big Ten's sixth largest stadium.
-It has been nicknamed "The Woodshed".